Trade Stock Indices

 Stock Candle Chart

-A candle chart is represented in a easier to read and interpret format compared to the indices bar chart.
+A candle chart is presented in a more comprehensible format than the indices bar chart.

-Blue or Green Candles for when price moves up
+Blue or Green Candlesticks for when price moves up

 How to Read the Three Types of Stock Charts